curtispuetz/pypp-docs/docs/lang_features/types/dict.md

 ## Methods

-Most of the Python dict methods are supported in Py++, and for some of them there are some slight differences compared to the Python methods.
+Most of the Python dict methods are supported in Py++, and for some of them, there are some slight differences compared to the Python methods.

 These are the supported methods